gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 ## 1. Objective

 To identify, analyze, and document SSH brute-force activity targeting virtual machines (VMs) within a Microsoft Azure tenant.
 This phase focuses on **manual threat hunting** using Microsoft Defender for Endpoint (MDE)’s Advanced Hunting capabilities, rather than relying on MDE's automated Incidents Dashboard.
-This decision was made to showcase practical investigation and hunting techniques as part of an end-to-end post-incident analysis.
+This decision was made to showcase practical investigation and hunting techniques as part of a full-cycle post-incident analysis.

 ---